Holiday scores season-high 37, Bucks beat Raptors 130-122

 The Bucks, playing without Giannis Antetokounmpo for the fourth consecutive game, shot 19 for 39 (49%) from 3-point range.

-Fred Van Vleet led Toronto with 39 points.
+Fred Van Vleet led Toronto with 39 points, tying his season high.
 Gary Trent Jr. added 28 points and Pascal Siakam had 23.

-Play got chippy and action was halted at 6:40 of the fourth quarter with Milwaukee leading 113-110 because of an altercation involving several players neat the Bucks’ basket.
-Milwaukee’s Brook Lopez was whistled for two technical fouls and ejected.
+Play got chippy and action was halted at 6:40 of the fourth quarter with Milwaukee leading 113-110 after an altercation near the Bucks' basket between Trent and Milwaukee's Brook Lopez.
+After a lengthy review by officials, Lopez was whistled for two technical fouls and ejected.
 Technicals were also called on Toronto’s O.G.
-Anunoby and Jamaal Magloire on the play.
+Anunoby and Toronto assistant coach Jamaal Magloire on the play.
 No foul shots were awarded.

+Bill Kennedy, the crew chief for the three referees, told a pool reporter that Lopez was given one technical for removing Trent's headband and one for pushing Anunoby.
+Anunoby received a technical for pushing Lopez and Magloire for pushing Milwaukee's Bobby Portis, Kennedy said.

+“I can't expect the refs to get it right," Lopez said of his first career ejection.
+"If they're not going to get it right during the game, why are they going to get it right when they replay it, or any other calls.
+It's what it is.”

 Lopez scored 15 of his 19 points in the third quarter before being ejected.